Differentiable Bilevel Programming for Stackelberg Congestion Games: ILD as a Differentiable Program

-Having formulated the routing game as ILD and proven its convergence, we proceed in this section to represent it as a DiP.
-The representation allows us to evaluate the gradient of the manager's objective with respect to their decisions using automatic differentiation (AD).
+Having reformulated the WE of a congestion game as the limit of ILD, we proceed in this section to show ILD can be coded as a differentiable program (DiP), which will subsequently allow us to evaluate the gradient of the leader's cost using automatic differentiation (AD).

-Recall that with ILD we can define the routing strategy on day $t$ recursively as $h^{(t)}(\vp; \vz)=h(h^{(t - 1)}(\vp; \vz); \vz)$.
-Thus, the manager's cost on a given day, say $T$, can be \emph{explicitly} expressed as $l^T = l(\vp^T; \vz)$, where $\vp^T = h^{(T)}(\vp^0; \vz)$.
+Recall that with ILD, we define travelers' strategy on day $t$ ($t = 0, 1, \ldots$) as $\vp^t = h^{(t)}(\vp^0; \vz)$.
+Thus, the leader's cost on a given day, say $T$, can be \emph{explicitly} expressed as $l^T = l(\vx^T; \vz)$, where $\vx^T = \bar \mLambda \vp^T$.
 It can be viewed as the output of a DiP structured as in Figure \ref{fig:framework}.
-In the graph, $h(\cdot; \vz)$ represents the hidden layers and $l(\cdot; \vz)$ the output layer, to borrow the terminology from the deep learning community.
-In this ``DNN", the manager's decision $\vz$ is embedded as weights shared by all these layers.
-Then, calculating $\partial l^T / \partial \vz$ is reduced to computing the gradient of a DNN's output with respect to its weights, a routine task in deep learning problems.
+In the graph, $h(\cdot; \vz)$ represents the hidden layers, and $l(\cdot; \vz)$ represents the output layer, to borrow the terminology from the deep learning community.
+In this ``DNN," the leader's decision $\vz$ is embedded as weights shared by all these layers.
+Then, calculating $\partial l^T / \partial \vz$ is reduced to computing the gradient of a DNN's output with respect to its weights.
+In deep learning, this ``routine" task is typically solved via the AD tools provided by deep learning frameworks, e.g., PyTorch \citep{paszke2019pytorch} and TensorFlow \citep{tensorflow2015-whitepaper}.

-Algorithms \ref{alg:forward} and \ref{alg:backward} give overall structures of Forward Propagation (FP) and Backward Propagation (BP), respectively, when the routing game is formulated as ILD.
-We note again BP can be automatically programmed if one is inclined to take advantage of such tools as PyTorch and TensorFlow.
-The BP algorithm is presented here in order to demonstrate and highlight the scalability of AD in our problem.